 Fidelity National Financial, Inc. transacts substantially all of its business through its subsidiaries.
 The Parent Company Financial Statements should be read in connection with the aforementioned Consolidated Financial Statements and Notes thereto included elsewhere herein.
-Certain reclassifications have been made in the 2013 presentation to conform to the classifications used in 2014.
+Certain reclassifications have been made in the 2014 presentation to conform to the classifications used in 2015.

-In 2014 we began reporting our Investments in subsidiaries net of non-controlling interest on the Balance Sheets and similarly on the Statement of earnings, we report Equity in earnings of subsidiaries net of (Loss) earnings attributable to non-controlling interest.
-The amount of Non-controlling interest reflected in Investments in subsidiaries was \$79 million and \$474 million as of December 31, 2014 and 2013, respectively.
-The amount of (Loss) earnings attributable to non-controlling interest reflected in Equity in earnings of subsidiaries on the Statements of Earnings was \$(64) million, \$17 million and \$5 million for the years ending December 31, 2014, 2013 and 2012, respectively.
+In 2014 we began reporting our Investments in subsidiaries net of non-controlling interest on the Balance Sheets and similarly on the Statement of Earnings, we report Equity in earnings of subsidiaries net of (Losses) earnings attributable to non-controlling interest.
+The amount of Non-controlling interest reflected in Investments in subsidiaries was \$834 million and \$79 million as of December 31, 2015 and 2014, respectively.
+The amount of Earnings (losses) attributable to non-controlling interest reflected in Equity in earnings of subsidiaries on the Statements of Earnings was \$34 million, \$(64) million and \$17 million for the years ending December 31, 2015, 2014 and 2013, respectively.